 - Couples combined income has to be less than $14,000

 For HDB loans, the housing loan amount offered depends on the buyers’ age, monthly income and financial situation.
-If you buy an uncompleted flat, such as a Build-To-Order (BTO) flat, directly from HDB, the latter will review your financial standing close to the completion of the flat for a housing loan disbursement.
+If you buy an uncompleted flat, such as a Build-To-Order (BTO) flat, direct from HDB, HDB will review your financial standing close to the completion of the flat for a housing loan disbursement.

 HDB loan eligibility criteria